 For the wide range of pastoral and personal issues, you may wish to familiarise yourself with the many student services, or alternatively point students to how to find these out for themselves on the School website, or in the undergraduate and graduate handbooks.
 A quick listing of the main services/contact people (and direct links to the services on the web version) can be found in Section 10.

 When you work with students in this way, you should keep a careful written record of your conversations and correspondence with them and be aware of issues of confidentiality.
 In your dealings with your students always strive to be open and honest.
 As a general rule you should respect your students' privacy and keep their confidences.
 However, there may be some circumstances where it may also be sensible to liaise with the teacher responsible for the course and/or the student's academic adviser.
 If this is the case you should make your views clear to the student and gain their consent and permission to take things further.
 Even better, it may be possible to support the student in resolving their own problem or encouraging them to talk to the relevant people for themselves.

 If you are uneasy about a student's personal/mental state, do seek advice even if you do not think it is yet an emergency situation.
 You can always speak to a member of your department or one of the specialist student support services on a "no names" basis in the first instance.
 It is important that you do not try and tackle difficult student problems on your own.
-There is now detailed advice in the booklet Cause for concern: guidance to working with students in difficulty, available to download at Ise.ac.uk/ intranet/students/supportServices/ healthSafetyWellbeing/ adviceCounselling/ studentCounsellingService/worried. aspx or in hard copy on request by emailing ssc.advice@lse.ac.uk
+There is now detailed advice in the booklet Cause for concern: guidance to working with students in difficulty, available to download at Ise.ac.uk/ intranet/students/supportServices/ healthSafetyWellbeing/advice Counselling/studentCounselling Service/worried.aspx or in hard copy on request by emailing ssc.advice@lse.ac.uk course, the department or the School.
+If there are issues that do need bringing to the attention of the teacher responsible or the department, do so tactfully but assertively.
+The ability of the GTA to act as a communication bridge between students and the academic staff responsible for the course is one of the enormous benefits of the class teaching system at LSE.
+Note that you have a formal opportunity to provide feedback on the course on which you are teaching in the Lent Term - see Section 7 for further details.

 Finally, there are some circumstances where it is vital that you inform others.
-In particular, if you suspect that a student may be at risk of harm to themselves or to others, contact either a senior member of staff in your department without delay or contact the School's Student Wellbeing Service Manager Adam Sandelson on ext.
+In particular, if you suspect that a student may be at risk of harm to themselves or to others, contact either a senior member of staff in your department without delay or contact Adam Sandelson on ext.
 3627 or email a.sandelson@lse.ac.uk

 To protect students' interests and to maintain a professional "teacher/ student" relationship, it is better to avoid getting too friendly with your students or gossiping or colluding with their moans and complaints.
-It is unwise for GTAs to get drawn into discussions about individual members of academic staff and other GTAs or to be openly critical of the course, the department or the School.
-If there are issues that do need bringing to the attention of the teacher responsible or the department, do so tactfully but assertively.
-The ability of the GTA to act as a communication bridge between students and the academic staff responsible for the course is one of the enormous benefits of the class teaching system at LSE.
-Note that you have a formal opportunity to provide feedback on the course on which you are teaching in the Lent Term - see Section 7 for further details.
+It is unwise for GTAs to get drawn into discussions about individual members of academic staff and other GTAs or to be openly critical of the